Sign up for our new TL freight shipping program and never pay to move air again

 When you have nothing to lose, ask yourself what you have to gain

 In conclusion, freight brokers are in a position to resolve the issues associated with customary RFPs.
-Flock Freight’s Instant Prebate program — not traditional RFPs — is the best way for shippers in North America to save money on TL freight and slash transportation-related carbon emissions.
+Flock Freight’s Instant Prebate program — not traditional RFPs — is the best way for shippers in North America to save money on TL freight and erase the environmental impact of transportation-related emissions.

 Flock Freight prevents shippers from choosing between two undesirable TL options: Moving underutilized trucks and waiting to ship freight until it fills an entire trailer.
 Additionally, our shared truckload solution does more for shippers’ bottom lines and the planet than any other freight mode.

 Shippers, next time you’re transporting loads that measure 10-44 linear feet and below 36,000 pounds, reach out to a Flock Freight Account Executive for contracted TL shipping rates.